The Top Two

 The Equal Top Two

-The simplest way to make a top two system awesome and actually equal is to remove the single choice limitation in the first phase.
+The simplest way to make a top two system dramatically better and actually equal is to remove the single choice limitation in the first phase.
 That’s it.
 Instead of making one choice per office, voters get to look at each candidate individually.

 In this version of the Top Two, also known as the Unified Primary, voters are able to honestly express support for candidates they actually prefer, without having to consider first who has the most financial strength or who the media says is “electable.”
 They can actually look at a candidate and think, “I like.
 Support!”